Frequently Asked Questions

 - What is the normal enrollment of each journalism class?

 The maximum enrollment for hands-on courses that require the use of computer labs is 15 students.
 Most of the conceptual courses vary from 30 to 50 students.
-Introduction to Journalism & Mass Communication is the only class that has an enrollment exceeding 50 students.
+Introduction to Media: News, Public Relations and Advertising is the only class that has an enrollment exceeding 50 students.

 - Are summer classes in journalism offered?

 The department offers courses when sufficient funding is available.
-Courses offered in the past include Writing for the Media, Editing, and Media Photo I. Check with your journalism adviser about what courses might be offered in the coming summer sessions.
+Courses offered in the past include Writing for the Media, Media Photo I, Editing and The Journalist in Literature and Film.
+Check with your journalism adviser about what courses might be offered in the coming summer sessions.

 - I am interested in advertising or public relations, but why am I required to take the writing and editing courses?